Morry B. Markowitz - President & Executive Director

 Morry Markowitz leads FCHEA advocacy programs on Capitol Hill, at DOE, DOD and other government agencies, and outreach programs to target markets and users of fuel cells and hydrogen energy.
 Morry comes with extensive expertise in the energy field, in addition to sixteen years of association management.
 Prior to coming to the FCHEA, Morry was the Group Director of External Affairs at the Edison Electric Institute (EEI) for nine years.
 Before his work at EEI, Morry was the Vice President of Public Affairs with the Association of International Automobile Manufacturers.
 Morry brings years of government relations, energy policy, and communications experience to the Association.
 Morry has worked on Capitol Hill, in addition to the Executive Branch of government.
 Morry graduated with a J.D. from George Mason School of Law.

-James Warner - Director of Policy and External Affairs
+Bud DeFlaviis - Director of Government Affairs

 Connor Dolan - External Affairs Manager